gyrdym/ml_algo/README.md

 ### Prepare the dataset for training and testing

 Data in this file is represented by 505 records and 13 features.
-14th column is a target.
+The 14th column is a target.
 Since we use autoheader, the target's name is autogenerated and it is `col_13`.
 Let's store it in a variable:

 ````dart